 Nina DePalma '17, "Are We Truly the “Land of the Free?”
 Mass Incarceration, Prison Reform, and the MacArthur Foundation"

 Advisor: Dr. Virginia Adams O'Connell

 The United States has the highest incarceration rate of any developed nation in the world.
-With over 2 million people in prisons and jails, it is becoming an issue of attraction for activists, humanitarians and politicians alike.
+With over 2 million people in prisons and jails, it is becoming an issue of attraction for activists, humanitarians, and politicians alike.
 The United States has developed a prison-industrial complex, which is explored by using sociologist Charles Wright Mills’s theory of the Power Elite.
 Looking to alleviate the condition of the criminal justice system, in this case specifically in Philadelphia, the MacArthur Foundation has given 3.5 million dollars to the city.
 This money aims to reduce the incarcerated population by 34% as well as address racial and ethnic disparities.
-This paper uses a journalistic approach to explore connections between the power elite, prison industrial complex, the issue of mass incarceration and the MacArthur Grant in Philadelphia.
+This paper uses a journalistic approach to explore connections between the power elite, the prison industrial complex, the issue of mass incarceration and the MacArthur Grant in Philadelphia.

 Stephanie Canate ’17, “Predictors of Abstinence"